talex5/flow-tests/README.md

 This means that you can add your own concrete error types and then match on them if desired, or fall back to using `pp_error` to just print them.

+## Custom close APIs

+As an experiment, the flow API does not include a close method by default.
+Instead, each flow's constructor will include some means of closing it, which can depend on the flow.
+For example:

+- The constructor can take a `Lwt_switch` to limit the flow's lifetime.
+- The constructor could return a `close` function along with the flow.
+- The flow can be extended to have a `close` method.
+- A singleton flow (such as `null`) might not provide any way to close itself.

+This also makes the lifecycle of a flow more obvious: a generic flow function is not expected to close the flow itself (its caller should handle that).
+It also allows different closing APIs (for example, synchronous or not, able to return errors or not).